 Why You Should Knead Bread Dough By Hand

-Kneading your bread dough by a mechanical mixer is easier and faster than using your hands.
+Kneading your bread dough with a mechanical mixer is easier and faster than using your hands.
 But the easy road is not always the best road taken.

 Again, when you use your bare hands for kneading, you can control the dough better.
 You can feel the texture of the dough and determine whether it is kneaded well enough or not.

 Moreover, if you over-knead your dough, it will be easier to fix the problem using your hands instead of using a mixer.
-There are less limitations to bread baking when using your hands.
+There are fewer limitations to bread baking when using your hands.